 If you’re starting a business, you’ll need a website.
 Having an online presence is necessary in this day and age.
 Given the abundance of hosting sites to choose from, which should you pick?
 Should you hire a professional website-design firm?
 Should you make your own website?
 Most importantly, how much time and money will it take to get everything done?

 Every business is different and has its own needs.
 But I will answer another question that you might have: what can you do with WordPress.com?
-In fact, I’ll tell you how much can be done — in just one day — with a free WordPress.com website.
+In fact, I’ll tell you how much can be done — in just one day — with a WordPress.com free website builder.

 For the purpose of this article, I created a WordPress.com website for a fictitious garden and nature photography company.
 I am familiar with this line of work, as my wife and I own a seed company and take many photos in our garden throughout the year.
 To see what the pages referenced throughout this article look like, you can visit the WordPress.com site that I created for it.
 To note, rather than writing real copy for every part of the mock site, I used standard filler text (with a little humor mixed in).